Philadelphia, PA Solar Panels

 In This Guide

-Curious about how solar works in the City of Brotherly Love?
-This guide breaks down everything you need to know about solar installation in Philadelphia—from permits to incentives that make clean energy accessible.
+This guide breaks down everything you need to know about solar installation in Philadelphia—from understanding local incentives to choosing the right system for your home.

 PENNSYLVANIA by the Numbers